Multiple Choice Questions

 The Independence Act, 1947 is a unique piece of legislation because never before has such a large portion of the world population achieved complete independence through legislation.
 The Act marked the end of the British rule in India.
 The Dominions of India and Pakistan came into existence on August 15, 1947.

-Do you think that the All-India Congress Party had no alternative but to accept the Mountbatten Plan?
+Do you think that the Congress had no alternative but to accept the Mountbatten Plan?
 Support your answer with examples.

 Answer